 Anthropological history of the architecture of the Near and Far East.
 The architecture and urban form of Ancient Egypt, Anatolia, Sumer and Persia; ancient China and India.
 (Theory/History Elective).
-Prerequisite(s): APCH 2300 or permission of the School

 Prerequisite(s): ARCH 2300 or permission of the School.
 Lectures three hours a week.